- Yokohama-shi Top Page

 Let's reduce the moisture in the garbage!

-By reducing the amount of water contained in kitchen garbage and pruned branches garbage can easily burn at incineration plants, and increases the amount of surplus electricity sold at the incineration plant, resulting in an increase in the amount of electricity sold at the incineration plant.
+By reducing the amount of water contained in kitchen garbage and pruned branches, garbage can easily burn at incineration plants, and increases the amount of surplus electricity sold at the incineration plant, resulting in an increase in the amount of electricity sold at the incineration plant.
 The reduction effect is greater.
 To do so, do the following.

-- Reduction of Food Loss
+• Reduction of Food Loss

-Reducing food loss not only eliminates the waste of food in front of you, but also eliminates the waste of energy used in the production, transportation, and processing of raw materials, leading to greenhouse gas reduction. - Soil mixing method, cardboard compost, etc. (kitchen garbage blend)
+Reducing food loss not only eliminates the waste of food in front of you, but also eliminates the waste of energy used in the production, transportation, and processing of raw materials, leading to greenhouse gas reduction.

-- kitchen garbage drainer
+• kitchen garbage drainer

-- Drying of pruned branches
+• Drying of pruned branches

 For inquiries to this page